 A projector's image doesn't follow the lens precisely, like a flashlight.
 The image is offset a bit to allow placement on a table or ceiling mounting.
-This means that the image is raised somewhat for table placement (see above), and similarly lowered for ceiling mounting (see below).
-For ceiling mounting, you'll also turn the projector upside-down.
+The image is raised somewhat for table placement, and similarly lowered for ceiling mounting.
+Note that for ceiling mounting, you typically flip the projector upside-down.

 A quick look at installation considerations

 If your projector will be ceiling-mounted, it's important to make sure the lens is parallel to the screen.
 That helps ensure that your image will be true, with straight edges on all sides.
-If a projector isn't correctly aligned in relation to the screen, the image will look like a trapezoid instead of a rectangle — the top of the image will be wider than the bottom, or the left side will be taller than the right side, for example.
+If the projector and screen aren't correctly aligned, the image will look like a trapezoid instead of a rectangle.
+The top of the image will be wider than the bottom, or the left side will be taller than the right side, for example.

 Finally, consider the fact that the high-output lamps in projectors generate a lot of heat.
 Wherever you end up placing your projector, be sure to leave plenty of space around it to ensure proper ventilation.

 If you plan to ceiling-mount your projector, check out our selection of projector mounts.

 Ultra Short Throw projectors like Epson's Home Cinema LS100 can be placed directly under the screen.
 There are no hassles with ceiling mounting or long cable runs between your components and the projector.

 Ultra Short Throw (UST) projectors can help you enjoy the big-screen projector experience in rooms where it might not otherwise be possible.
 The design of a UST projector simplifies installation because you can place it directly under the screen, on a low table or credenza.